Does it feel like when you got into your 30s or 40s that all of a sudden, your body just started slowly crapping out?

 You try to eat well, try to work out, but it just feels that no matter what you do, your body is fighting you?

-I’m here to tell you that your not alone and what your feeling is normal for many people.
+I’m here to tell you that you are not alone and what you’re feeling is normal for many people.